Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

         services.Configure<MicrosoftIdentityOptions>(
             options => { options.ClientSecret = GetSecretFromKeyVault(tenantId, "myClientSecret"); });

-     // redacted the rest of the code here
+     // ... code continues below
     ```

-1. Finally, you need to add an environment variable to your App Service to tell your web app where its key vault is.
+1. Add an environment variable to your App Service so your web app can find its key vault.

-- In the [Azure portal](https://portal.azure.com), search for and select **App Service**, and then select your app.
+    1. Go to the [Azure portal](https://portal.azure.com).
+Search for and select **App Service**, and then select your app.
-- Select **Configuration** blade on the left, then select **New Application Settings**.
-Add the following variable:
+    1. Select **Configuration** blade on the left, then select **New Application Settings**.
-      - **KEY_VAULT_URI**: the URI of the key vault you've created, for example: `https://example-vault.vault.azure.net/`
+    1. Add a new variable, naming it **KEY_VAULT_URI**.
+Populate the value with the URI of your key vault, for example: `https://example-vault.vault.azure.net/`

-1. Finally, re-deploy your project to Azure App Service.
+1. Re-deploy your project to Azure App Service.

-    - Run the following command:
+    1. Run the following command:

         ```console
         dotnet publish WebApp-OpenIDConnect-DotNet-graph.csproj --configuration Release
         ```

-    - Then, from the VS Code file explorer, right-click on the **publish** folder and select **Deploy to Web App**.
+    1. Then, from the VS Code file explorer, right-click on the **bin/Release/netcoreapp3.1/publish** folder and select **Deploy to Web App**.
 If you are prompted to select an app, select one you created during this sample.

-1. The output window can display the deployment status.
+1. The deployment status is available from the output window.
 Within a few minutes you'll be able to visit your now-secure app and sign in.

 ## More information